cudmore/pie/readme.md

 Linux workpi 4.14.50-v7+ #1122 SMP Tue Jun 19 12:26:26 BST 2018 armv7l GNU/Linux
 ```

+## Common errors

+### bCamera PiCameraMMALError: Failed to enable connection: Out of resources

+If you receive this error in the web interface or logs, it means the camera is in use by some other process.
+The Raspberry camera can only do one thing at a time, it can stream or record but not both at the same time.
+In addition, the camera can not record (or stream) in two different programs simultaneously.

+Make sure other programs are not using the camera and try again.
+Rebooting with 'sudo reboot' usually does the trick unless these programs, like the PiE server, are set up to run at boot.

+### OSError: [Errno 98] Address already in use

+This happens when you try and start the server but it is already running.
+Usually when it is running in the background and you run it again with `./pie run`.
+Just stop the server with `./pie stop` and then try again with `./pie run`.

+## To Do

+ - make sure streaming stops when browser is closed
+ - expand sunrise/sunset to fractional hour
+ - add warning when video/ drive space remaining is less than 1 GB

 [install-stretch]: http://blog.cudmore.io/post/2017/11/22/raspian-stretch/
 [steppermotor]: https://www.sparkfun.com/products/9238
 [easydriver]: https://www.sparkfun.com/products/12779